pkhiani/pkhiani/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I am currently a Second Year Business and Computer Science student at UBC.
+🔭 I am currently a Third Year Business and Computer Science student at UBC.

 ⚡ I have an interest in Data Analytics, Product Management, and Technology Consulting.